Teascade/reid-llvm/README.md

 - Asymmetric binary operations (e.g. string + u32)

 Smaller features:
+- Hex-numbers
+- Built-in Int/Float division and modulo
+- Bitwise operations
 - Easier way to initialize arrays with a single value
+- Void-returns (`return;` for void-returning functions)
+- ~~Only include standard library at all if it is imported~~
 - Lexical scopes for Debug Information
-- ~~Only include standard library at all if it is imported~~
-- Void-returns (`return;` for void-returning functions)

 ### Why "Reid"